 Streamlining operations

-ETRM solutions also improve efficiency by consolidating different tasks on a single platform, from trade capture to reporting, scheduling, inventory management, rack order management, invoicing and settlements.
-This can reduce the cost and time of processing trades from the deal to invoicing, logistics and accounting, and minimize the chance of human error, as data is only entered into one system, not multiple.
+ETRM solutions also improve efficiency by consolidating different tasks on a single platform, from trade capture to reporting, scheduling, inventory management, rack order management, invoicing, and settlements.
+This can reduce the cost and time of processing trades from the deal to invoicing, logistics and accounting, and minimize the chance of human error, as data is only entered into a single solution.

-Companies can’t afford to take days or weeks to understand market changes — or to correct data errors.
+Companies can’t afford to take days or weeks to understand market changes—or to correct data errors.
 “In digital scrums, it is first movers and very fast followers that gain a huge advantage over their competitors,” reports McKinsey & Company.
 “We found that the three-year revenue growth (of over 12 percent) for the fleetest was nearly twice that of companies playing it safe with average reactions to digital competition.”